fortrabbit/docs/14.tips/php-processes.md

 ### A bad example

-- Your App has 4 PHP processes
+- Your app environment has booked 4 PHP processes
 - 1 PHP request commonly takes 1000 ms (1 second) - which is too long
 - 1 page view of your website creates 3 PHP requests
 - 3 website visitors at the exact same time can bring the website down